LIAAD/Time-Matters/README.md

 https://time-matters-api.herokuapp.com/

 ### Publications
 If you use Time-Matters please cite the appropriate paper.
-In general, this would be:
+In general, this will be:

 - Campos, R., Dias, G., Jorge, A. and Nunes, C. (2017).
 Identifying Top Relevant Dates for Implicit Time Sensitive Queries.
 In Information Retrieval Journal.
 Springer, Vol 20(4), pp 363-398 [pdf](https://link.springer.com/article/10.1007/s10791-017-9302-1)